axibase/atsd-api-perl/README.md

 # converting file into series commands
 my $separator = ',';
+# all samples will be timestamped with the same time in UNIX seconds
 my $current_time_unix_seconds = time();
 my $line_index = 0;
+# an array of commands, separated by line feed
 my $commands = "";

 while (my $line = <$fh>) {